mandelbrot-project/memo/README.md

 pip install memo
 ```

-4. Try it using the tutorial jupyter notebook!
+4. Try it using the tutorial jupyter notebook.

+5. Please add feedback to the issues section.
+Thanks !